micro-js

 🛣️ HTTP Routing - Direct and wildcard route support

-🧪 Fully Tested - 67 comprehensive tests with 100% pass rate
+🧪 Fully Tested - Comprehensive tests with 85%+ coverage

 📦 Modular Architecture - Clean, maintainable codebase